giordamaug/HELP/README.md

 The HELP Framework was developed by the Computational Data Science group of High Performance Computing and Networking Institute of National Council of Research (ICAR-CNR).

 # Cite
-If you use this software, please cite the following bibliographic element.
+If you use this software, please cite the following article.

 ```
 @article{Granata2024,